 She believes in the transformation of nursing education, saying “I believe it is through a robust, innovative educational process that nurses will develop the confidence they need to make sound contributions to the profession in the real-world setting.”

-Cohen also earned a Bachelor of Science in Nursing from Excelsior College in February 2017.
+Cohen also earned a Bachelor of Science in Nursing from Excelsior University in February 2017.

 Michael Jacob Knoebel